MarkEWaite/jenkins-bugs/README.md

 This bug requires interactive verification by calling the syntax generator.
 This branch is used to confirm that the correct declarative syntax works as expected.
+Scripting the test would be painful, at best.